 Dry cleaning – or indeed, wet cleaning – is a service offered that is meant to prolong the life of your garment or soft-furnishing.
 However, within garments or furnishings such as curtains, there can be hidden surprises and sometimes things go wrong.
-This website has been set up to help you if you’ve suffered a problem when using the services of a TSA member.*
+This website has been set up to help you if you’ve suffered a problem when using the services of a UKFT member.*

 There is a multitude of reasons why items that are cleaned via dry or wet cleaning can get damaged.
 To help you understand the process better and gain a better understanding of the risks involved with the after-care of garments, we've put together some case studies covering some of the most common situations.

 ISSUE: Colour Bleed

 Item: Dress / Leather Jacket

 Fault: The colour runs and redeposits on to other areas of the item.

 Cause: Only the manufacturers can ensure colourfastness of an item of clothing.
 Colour run usually occurs if the dyeing procedures are substandard and if the production prototypes are not tested for care recommendations.
 Cleaner follows the care label instructions and one or more elements used in cleaning essentially breaks the dye-fabric bond.
 This causes the colour to set loose and redeposit onto other parts of the same garment.
 Mostly, the loose dye in itself does not cause much frustration to the customer.
 Redepositing of loose dye back on to other areas of that garment (especially contrasting colours make the damage very evident) make that item unusable.

 Responsibility: Colour bleed cannot be foreseen by the cleaners.
 There is no step a cleaner could take to prevent this kind of damage from occurring.
 The garment maker is responsible for items of clothing damaged by colour bleed.
 Customer must bring this to the attention of the retailers as soon as possible.